Geoffrey Wilder: Other versions

-An alternate universe variant of Geoffrey Wilder from Earth-1610 appears in Ultimate Comics: The Ultimates #22.
+An alternate universe version of Geoffrey Wilder appears in Ultimate Comics: The Ultimates #22.
 This version is the attorney general of the United States under President Steve Rogers.

 In other media

 Geoffrey Wilder appears in Runaways (2017), portrayed by Ryan Sands.
 This version is a former member of the Crips and the head of a construction company.
 Additionally, he is depicted as more sympathetic than his comics counterpart and willing to reconnect with his son Alex.